 Web Site of Victor Niederhoffer and Laurel Kenner

-Dedicated to the scientific method, free markets, ballyhoo deflation,
+Dedicated to the scientific method, free markets, ballyhoo deflation, value creation, and laughter.

 Write to us at: